yuppyweb/cakelog/README.md

 ## 🔌 Adapters

 Each adapter lives in its own package and exposes `New`.
 A nil backend returns a package-specific error.

+Cakelog does not rewrite caller or source location.
+If the backend records file:line (slog `AddSource`, zap `AddCaller`, logrus `ReportCaller`, zerolog `Caller`), it is the adapter method — and decorator frames when the logger is wrapped.
+A fixed skip such as zap `AddCallerSkip` only matches one wrap depth.
+Configure skip or a caller hook on the backend if you need the application call site.

 ### Slog Adapter 🔮